snarflakes/PiEthereumWallet/README.md

 # Ethereum Hardware Starter Wallet with ST7789 IPS Display:

-For $30 + microSD card you can make your own: Physically Transferrable MicroSDcard based cold ETH wallets!
+For $30 (+ cost of microSD cards) you can make your own: Physically Transferrable MicroSDcard based cold ETH wallets!
 Load and gift small cold wallets to friends and family.

 Don't want the tax implications of sending your ETH?
 Just send USDC.
-Hand the hardware to your noobie, they hold and press the button, it instantly routes a uniswap transaction to convert it all to ETH!
+Hand the hardware to your noobie, they hold and press the button, it instantly routes a uniswap transaction to convert all the USDC to ETH!

+Available on ETH L1 or convert quickly to any EVM based chain and its uniswap v2 variant!

 # Installation

 A) Basic Raspberry Pi Zero setup for NOOBS.  start here if you have no clue what to do with your hardware. https://www.tomshardware.com/reviews/raspberry-pi-headless-setup-how-to,6028.html

-OR if you want seemless wifi connectivity
+OR if you want seemless wifi connectivity at every boot (best option)

 B) Homebridge Raspberry Pi Zero setup: add a server for easy wifi connection when traveling around to peoples houses.
 You need a wifi or mobile phone hotspot connection for the wallet to work. https://homebridge.io/raspberry-pi-image